HIPAA NOTICE OF PRIVACY PRACTICES

 Please review it carefully.

 The Zwanger-Pesiri Radiology Group understands that your medical information is private and confidential.
-We are required by law to maintain the privacy of “protected health information.”
-“Protected health information” includes any individually identifiable information that we obtain from you or others that relate to your past, present or future physical or mental health, the health care you have received, or payment for your health care.
+We are required by law to maintain the privacy of health information that identifies you or could be used to identify you (known as “protected health information” or “PHI”).

-As required by law, this notice provides you with information about your rights and our legal duties and privacy practices with respect to the privacy of protected health information.
-This notice also discusses the uses and disclosures we will make of your protected health information.
-We must comply with the provisions of this notice as currently in effect, although we reserve the right to change the terms of this notice from time to time and to make the revised notice effective for all protected health information we maintain.
-You can always request a written copy of our most current privacy notice from Zwanger-Pesiri Radiology Group’s Privacy Officer at (631) 225-7200, ext 4333.
+As required by law, this notice provides you with information about your rights and our legal duties and privacy practices with respect to the privacy of PHI.
+This notice also discusses the uses and disclosures we will make of your PHI.
+We must comply with the provisions of this notice as currently in effect, although we reserve the right to change the terms of this notice from time to time and to make the revised notice effective for all PHI we maintain.
+You can always request a written copy of our most current privacy notice from Zwanger-Pesiri Radiology Group’s Privacy Officer at (631) 225-7200, ext 4333, or by visiting our website at http://www.zwangerpesiri.com/.

-We can use or disclose your protected health information for purposes of treatment, payment, and health care operations.
+We can use or disclose your PHI for purposes of treatment, payment, and health care operations without your authorization.
 For each of these categories of uses and disclosures, we have provided a description and an example below.
-However, not every particular use of disclosure in every category will be listed.
+However, not every particular use or disclosure in every category will be listed.

-Treatment means the provision, coordination or management of your health care, including consultations between health care providers regarding your care and referrals for health care from one health care provider to another.
+Treatment.
+We will use and disclose your PHI to provide, coordinate or manage your treatment.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to contact a physical therapist to create the exercise regimen appropriate to your care.

-Payment means the activities we undertake to obtain reimbursement for the health care provided to you, including billing, collections, claims management, determinations of eligibility and coverage, and utilization review activities.
-For example, prior to providing health care services, we may need to provide information to your Third Party Payor about your medical condition to determine whether the proposed course of treatment will be covered.
-When we subsequently bill the Third Party Payor for the services rendered to you, we can provide the Third Party Payor with information regarding your care if necessary to obtain payment.
+Payment.
+We will use and disclose your PHI to obtain payment for the health care provided to you.
+For example, prior to providing health care services, we may need to provide information to your health plan about your medical condition to determine whether the proposed course of treatment will be covered.
+We can also provide the health plan with information regarding your care if necessary to obtain payment.
 Federal or State law may require us to obtain a written release from you prior to disclose certain specially protected health information for payment purposes, and we will ask you to sign a release when necessary under applicable law.

-OTHER USES & DISCLOSURES OF PROTECTED HEALTH INFORMATION
+OTHER PERMITTED USES & DISCLOSURES OF PROTECTED HEALTH INFORMATION

-In addition to using and disclosing your information for treatment, payment, and health care operations, we may use your protected health information in the following ways:
+In addition to using and disclosing your PHI for treatment, payment, and health care operations, we may use and disclose your PHI in the following ways without your authorization:

 Organ and Tissue Donation

-If you are an organ donor, we may release health information to organizations that handle organ procurement or organ, eye, or tissue transplantation or to an organ donation bank, as necessary to facilitate organ or tissue donation and transplantation.
+If you are an organ donor, we may disclose your PHI to organizations that handle organ procurement or organ, eye, or tissue transplantation or to an organ donation bank, as necessary to facilitate organ or tissue donation and transplantation.

 Military and Veterans

-If you are a member of the Armed Forces, we may release health information about you as required by military command authorities.
-We may also release health information about foreign military personnel to the appropriate foreign military authority.
+If you are a member of the Armed Forces, we may your PHI as required by military command authorities.
+We may also disclose PHI about foreign military personnel to the appropriate foreign military authority.

-We may release health information about you for programs that provide benefits for work-related injuries or illnesses.
+We may disclose your PHI for programs that provide benefits for work-related injuries or illnesses.

 Public Health Activities